-In this review I’ll be looking at how secure the X3 really is, how easy it is to carry around and use on a daily basis, and finally whether it's good value for money, and the best alternatives should you decide it’s not for you.
+In this review I’ll be looking at how secure the X3 really is, how easy it is to carry around and use on a daily basis, and finally whether it's good value for money.
+Plus the best alternatives should you decide it’s not for you.

 So let’s get into it…